PradeepSarangadharan/IISc-GenAI-C1-Capstone-Group10/Digimitraai_Final/README.md

-Install all packages from requiremnts.txt \n
+Install all packages from requiremnts.txt

-Add your OPENAPI KEY in controller/manageAgent.py file Run python app.py file.
+Add your OPENAPI KEY in controller/manageAgent.py file

+Run python app.py file.